joshopp/llama_pkg/README.md

 ```
 Choose your desired models from the interactive menu.
 The server will handle LLM calls and communicate via ZeroMQ.

-## Architecture

-This component operates as part of a three-part system:

-1. **Multimodal data component**: Streams and processes data from the Meta Aria glasses
-2. **Robot Component**: Handles robot control
-3. **LLM Component (This Package)**: Manages language understanding and tool calling

-The components communicate through a distributed architecture using ZeroMQ for efficient inter-process communication.

 ## Configuration